 Conclusion: Feel inspired to cultivate these causes that lead to the beautiful aspiration of bodhicitta, to become a full awakened Buddha for the benefit of all beings.
 Make a determination to make them real in your life.

-Equanimity is the pre-requisite for both mediations on developing bodhicitta.
+Equanimity is the prerequisite for both meditations on developing bodhicitta.
 Consider the progression of how our bias arises, the disadvantages of the categories of friend, enemy, and stranger, and how you’ve seen this operate in your own life.

 - Starts with a wrong conception of “I” (self-grasping).